-Moves between neighbourhoods in Cardiff can take very different amounts of time even over short distances.
-Parking access, building layout, street geometry and route predictability largely determine how quickly teams can load and unload, not the mileage between postcodes.
+Moves between Cardiff neighbourhoods can take very different amounts of time even when the distance looks modest.
+Parking access, building layout, street geometry and route predictability usually decide how quickly a van can load and unload, not the mileage between postcodes.
+Loading time usually outweighs driving time.

 Yes.
-Neighbourhood layout in Cardiff changes moving time because parking access, housing density and building layout affect loading speed and route predictability.
+Neighbourhood layout in Cardiff changes moving time because parking access, housing density and building layout affect how quickly loading and unloading can happen.

 Example 1: Small studio move from a suburban semi with driveway to a ground-floor flat on a quiet street.
 One mover with a small van.
 Driveway access keeps the carry short and loading cycles quick, minimising on-site time.